vishal-eas/SIMD/README.md

 address, data and BRAM enable will be exposed on the interface of processor.
 The architecture of processor is shown in the figure above.

-The experiment based on Cadence are shown below and more details can be found in the **[report](https://github.com/zslwyuan/Basic-SIMD-Processor-Verilog-Tutorial/blob/master/report.pdf)**.
-The source code is well-commented and user can easily understanding how it work.
-This work was implemented as the final project of Digital VLSI System Design and Design Automation, HKUST.
-Thanks Prof. Tsui and TA Zhu a lot for their patience and time!

 <img src="https://github.com/zslwyuan/Basic-SIMD-Processor-Verilog-Tutorial/blob/master/post_layout_Sim.PNG" width="500">